bukalapak/envsync/README.md

 ## Description

-Envsync is a tool to synchronize sample env and actual env file.
+Envsync is a tool to synchronize source env and target env file.

 ## Installation

 1. Download the executable file in the given link below.
 Open the given link via your favorite browser.
 Choose **envsync_linux_amd64** for linux or **envsync_darwin_amd64** for OSX.

     ```sh
     https://github.com/bukalapak/envsync/releases/latest